tinygo-org/drivers/netdev/README.md

 - No DualStack support
 - HTTP client request can't be reused

+Run ```go doc -all ./src/net``` on tinygo directory to see full listing.

-Applications using Go's net package will need a few setup modifications to work with TinyGo's net package.
+Applications using Go's net package will need a few setup steps to work with TinyGo's net package.

 ### Step 1: Create the netdev for your target device.